TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 Dobry królik ma trzy nory.

+"Five great programmers can completely outperform 1,000 mediocre programmers"
+- Marc Andreessen, founder of Netscape, a16z

 <!-- O kimś kto jest głupi = "nie jest moim faworytem".... -->

 <!-- “The longer I live, the more I realize the impact of attitude on life.